NavidMahbub/NavidMahbub/README.md

 ![](https://github.com/halfrost/halfrost/blob/master/icons/header_.png)

 #### Hi there!
 ### This is Navid Mahbub.
-I'm a Assistant Software Engineer at Dynamic Solution Innovators.
+I'm a Assistant Software Engineer.
 <!--
 **NavidMahbub/NavidMahbub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.